 It is very simple and easy.
 Let’s understand the working of 3d reference with some examples.

 Example #1 – Consolidate Excel Sheets Using 3D References or Formula

-In our earlier article, we have already discussed how to use the in-built tool, consolidate to create a SUMMARY page.
+Our earlier article has already discussed how to use the in-built tool and consolidate to create a SUMMARY page.
 We can use 3D reference or formulas as an alternative to create a SUMMARY page in excel.

 Consolidate function takes extra time to consolidate many sheets and also not a dynamic function if the link sheet option is not selected.
 But 3D formulas can be updated very quickly as it is not a time-consuming process.